Who gets the ventilator? British doctors contemplate harrowing coronavirus care choices

 The physicians interviewed by Reuters said, if ventilators were secured, the aim was to increase intensive care beds from around 4200 to over 16,000, partly by using beds in other parts of hospitals.

-Rob Harwood, a consultant anesthetist in Norfolk who has worked in the health service for almost four decades, said access to critical care could ultimately have to be determined by patient scoring systems for survivability.
+Rob Harwood, a consultant anaesthetist in Norfolk who has worked in the health service for almost four decades, said access to critical care could ultimately have to be determined by patient scoring systems for survivability.
 Systems developed for SARS, another coronavirus that broke out in 2003, could for example be refined, he added.

 “Once you have exhausted your capacity and exhausted your ability to expand your capacity you probably have to make other decisions about admission into intensive care.”

-But he emphasized that, for now, admission criteria would stay unaltered: “We are a country mile from that at the moment.”
+But he emphasised that, for now, admission criteria would stay unaltered: “We are a country mile from that at the moment.”

 While shortages of critical care equipment may be most alarming, the coronavirus has exposed how generally ill-equipped the health system is for a pandemic.